chengxing1987/Shopping-List/README.md

 I am using a .txt file because my family members who do not know markup language can also understand and edit the texts.

 The current version is unable to deal with synchronization issues as I believe the current design is unable to handle concurrent operations.

+[Update]The new version added three fragments independently for shopping list, purchased items and adding new items.